Why Bracket Pools Are A Better Investment Than The Stock Market

 - In the vast majority of pools, the odds of winning nothing are much greater than the odds of winning something

-- Losing a pool to great-aunt Sally, who picked that 9-seed to make the Final Four because her best friend Ethel went to college there, is a very real possibility in any given year
+- Losing a pool to great aunt Sally, who picked that No. 8 seed to make the Final Four because her best friend Ethel went there, is a real possibility in any given year

 In the short term, the risks of playing in bracket pools and losing all your entry fees are high, no matter how good you are — especially if you’re only playing in one or a couple pools per year.

-Fortunately, what happens in any one year is not indicative of what is likely to happen over 5, 10, 20, or 30 years.
+Fortunately, what happens any one year is not indicative of what is likely to happen over a longer period.

 Appendix: Should You Pay For Good Bracket Advice?